ooakosikenneth/hello-world/README.md

 # hello-world
 Newbie Coder

 Hello!
 I'm Kenn and I am new in coding.
-I learn more and apply my learnings.
+I want to learn programming and apply it to solve problems